Overcoming Output Dimension Collapse: When Sparsity Enables Zero-shot Brain-to-Image Reconstruction at Small Data Scales: Quantifying hit rate and prediction error in practical sparse regression

-To assess the accuracy and applicability of our theory, we conduct simulations under four data generation processes (\autoref{fig10}).
-Specifically, we consider: (A) a baseline that exactly matches the assumptions used in our analysis (\autoref{fig5}B); (B) Gaussian-distributed non-zero teacher weights that mimic uneven brain-to-feature mapping; (C) correlated signals generated with a Toeplitz covariance with parameter $\rho=0.5$ to reflect correlation structure in neural activity; and (D) input noise representing neural variability and measurement noise (see \ref{secsupl-5} for details).
+To evaluate the finite-sample accuracy of our theory and its robustness beyond the modeling assumptions, we conduct simulations under four data generation processes (\autoref{fig8}B).
+Specifically, we consider: (1) a baseline that exactly matches the assumptions used in our analysis (\autoref{fig5}B); (2) Gaussian-distributed non-zero teacher weights that mimic uneven brain-to-feature mapping; (3) correlated signals generated with a Toeplitz covariance with parameter $\rho=0.5$ to reflect the correlation structure in neural activity; and (4) input noise representing neural variability and measurement noise (see \appref{suppl-subsec7} for details).
 Across the baseline, Gaussian weights, and input-noise settings, the theoretical estimates closely match the simulated prediction errors.
 For the correlated-signal setting, the theory and simulations align well within a practical range of data scales $n/d$, but we observe an increase in error at large data scales.
 This error increase is plausibly because a correlated signal makes variable selection more difficult, so the selection rate $p_{\mathrm{sel}}$ that is optimal in the uncorrelated case fails to select the correct variables under correlation.
-These results indicate that our framework provides reliable and informative guidance in practical settings.
+These results show that our theoretical error expressions remain accurate in finite samples and are robust to deviations from the modeling assumptions that reflect properties of real data.
+They indicate that our framework provides reliable and informative guidance in practical settings.